 - Gloves and sunglasses or eyewear

-- When your soap is fully cured, wrap it in wax paper or keep it in an airtight container.
-Hand made soap creates its own glycerin, which is a humectant, which means it pulls in moisture from the air.
-It should be wrapped to keep it from attracting dust and debris with the moisture.
+- When your soap has finished curing, wrap them in wax paper or keep them in an airtight container.
+If left uncovered, the soap will pull in moisture from the air, attracting dust and debris along with it.

 Wells, Katie.
 (January 9, 2019).
 How to Make Soap (With or Without Lye).
 Wellness Mama.
 Retrieved from https://wellnessmama.com/60992/how-to-make-soap/